cce-bigdataintro-1160/winter2020-site/2-bash.md

   * Processing (or In-Memory) state: Applications, scripts, programs
   * Storage (or Persistent) state: File systems/Disk

+* Why learn Linux?
-* Big Data Software will try to leverage these resources to work in a coordinated and distributed way across many nodes
+  * Big Data Software will try to leverage these resources to work in a coordinated and distributed way across many "commodity hardware" nodes
   * Most of the [Big Data](https://github.com/onurakpolat/awesome-bigdata) open source software was built to run on Linux distributions only.
+  * Large sets of data are hard to move: it's easier to work remotely on a Linux server with access to the data
+  * Will make more sense in the Infrastructure course, but knowing the basics will help you deal with working on Mac
 * [The Linux Ancestry](https://en.wikipedia.org/wiki/Unix#/media/File:Unix_history-simple.svg): An image describing where Linux comes from
 * [Linux list of distributions](https://en.wikipedia.org/wiki/List_of_Linux_distributions): A description of existing Linux distributions.
 The most widely used are Ubuntu, Debian and CentOS(RedHat)